 Principal Investigators: Franck Cappello, Argonne National Laboratory

 Objective: Develop an effi cient system topology and storage hierarchy-aware HDF5 and UnifyFS parallel I/O libraries

 In pursuit of more accurate modeling of real-world systems, scientific applications at exascale will generate and analyze massive amounts of data.
 A critical requirement of these applications to complete their science mission is the capability to access and manage these data effi ciently on exascale systems.
 Parallel I/O, the key technology behind moving data between compute nodes and storage, faces monumental challenges from new application workflows as well as the memory.

 Principal Investigators: Suren Byna, Lawrence Berkeley National Laboratory

 Objective: Deliver in situ visualization and analysis algorithms, infrastructure and data reduction of floating-point arrays

 Computational science applications generate massive amounts of data from which scientists need to extract information and visualize the results.
 Performing the visualization and analysis tasks in situ, while the simulation is running, can lead to improved use of computational resources and reduce the timethe scientists must wait for their results.

-Principal Investigators: Jim Ahrens, Los Alamos National Laboratory
+Principal Investigators: James Ahrens, Los Alamos National Laboratory